 www.example.com when a user visits the apex domain.

-Since setting a CNAME record on the apex domain will break email and wreck havoc on TXT records, the only remaining option is currently an A record (in the future AAAA records will be an option as well).
+Because setting a CNAME record on the apex domain will break email and wreak havoc on TXT records, the only remaining option is currently an A record (in the future AAAA records will be an option as well).

 The problem is that an A record doesn’t let us insert any traffic direction between the end user’s DNS lookup and our infrastructure.
 So we have no way of routing users to the closest CDN node, and if our main load balancer for some reason goes unresponsive, we have no way of routing traffic coming directly from A records around this.

 Therefore, we strongly recommend that you always host your main site or app on

 app.example.com is perfectly fine as well).
 This way you can use a CNAME record for the canonical site URL.
 You’ll take full advantage of our globally distributed infrastructure and we can automatically route around any localized outage.

 example.com will still work, but will simply redirect to

 www.example.com.
 With Netlify this redirect happens straight on the CDN edge nodes and is extremely fast.

 CNAME Flattening, ANAME or ALIAS Records